andrewmv/tfs-salesforce-eval/README.md

 	./export.py output.csv

+### Methodology

+Both of these example utilize SalesForce's Bulk2.0 API, which is significantly faster than the per-record API for uploading/downloading large numbrers of a single type of recrod.

 ### Additional Notes

 The provided sample data file (consisting of 5000 records) won't fit within a free TrailHead sandbox, so I've truncated the sample data set to 2000 records.

+The `deleteAccount.py` utility can be used to purge all the sample data from the sandbox to simplify re-running the assessment.